nodejitsu/txn/README.md

 1. Write a simple, clear *operation* function to process a chunk of data (Javascript object)
 1. Other parts of the program trigger the operation for various objects with various IDs.
 1. Operations might accidently run *multiple times*, even *concurrently*, perhaps behaving *unpredictably*, probably *timing out* when web sites go down.
 In other words, it is working within the real world.
 1. No matter.
-Transaction ensures that, for a given object ID, changes update atomically, persist consistently, run in isolation, and commit durably (ACID guarantees).
+Transaction ensures that, for a given object ID, changes are atomic, consistent, isolated, and durable (ACID guarantees).

 ## Example: account signup